Line of Duty: Could Ted Hastings really be 'H'?

 Ted’s been struggling financially since Line of Duty’s second series, thanks to an ill-advised property investment in Ireland (which he took part in behind his wife’s back).
 It led to the end of his marriage, the loss of his home, and is the reason he’s currently racking up an unpaid hotel bill.

-His money worries don’t directly link to the balaclava gang but we do know that they prey on coppers in need of cash (remember Lisa McQueen first approached Vihan Malhotra to assist with his gambling debts?)
-And in series five, we’ve seen Ted courted by retired copper Mark Moffatt, now ‘representing’ the very same property complex, known as Kettle Bell.

-In episode four, Mark paid Ted a visit at his hotel and handed over an envelope which turned out to be filled with £50 notes.
-Instead of leaping backwards, aghast, as we’d expect Ted to react at the first sign of bribery, he opens the money while sipping from a glass of whiskey before gazing at it contemplatively.
-At no point do we see him report it or turn it down.
+In episode four, retired copper Mark Moffatt slipped Ted £50,000.
+And instead of leaping back, aghast, as we’d expect Ted to react at the first sign of bribery, he merely gazed at the money while sipping from a glass of whiskey.
+And by the end of episode five, he hadn’t returned it – a decision he came to regret when the envelope containing it was uncovered by AC-3 during a search of Ted’s hotel room.

+They concluded it was some sort of bribe from an unknown source (the OCG, they assumed).
+Moffatt denied ever handling it (which we know to be untrue) and Kettle Bell had no records of the payment.
+We know Ted never demanded the money, but it seems awfully odd that as an anti-corruption copper he never reported it.

+The balaclava gang prey on skint policemen (remember Lisa McQueen first approached Vihan Malhotra to assist with his gambling debts?) – is the money yet more evidence that Ted is caught up in something sinister?

 With his finances in dire straits, might Ted have been tempted by some money on the side just to stay afloat?
 Although, if that were the case, surely he’d be living in a more luxurious setting by now?